 A guide to pre-delivery inspection (PDI) checks

-Car maintenance is a key responsibility for both owners and dealerships, and a PDI plays a key role in this.
+Car maintenance is a key responsibility for both owners and dealerships, and a PDI check makes sure you don't have to deal with frustrating issues with a new car.

 What does a PDI stand for?

-A pre-delivery inspection – otherwise known as a PDI – is what a lease company will carry out before delivering your new vehicle.
+A pre-delivery inspection – otherwise known as a PDI – is what a dealer or leasing company will carry out before delivering your new vehicle.

 This PDI check is a key process before you can get behind the wheel.